Fix for WebDAV SSL choices

 Hi Brian!
 I went through the description and the screenshots you shared.
 Interestingly I wasn't able to reproduce the issue.
 So what I did was, I created 3 CA's.
 One using import CA, one using internal CA button and the last one using intermediate_CA's button.
 After that, I went to certificates and created 3 certificates.
 First one was creating using import Certificate Button, second was created using create internal button with the CA being selected as internal_ca ( This CA was created internally ), and the last certificate created used the CA "import_ca" ( this is the CA which was imported ).
 Now in webDAV options, I see all the certificates.
 I have attached relevant screenshots.
 Please let me know if I missed something and we can continue from there and have this resolved.
 Thank you

-#6 Updated by brian saia about 1 year ago
+#6 Updated by brian saia over 2 years ago

 What I did was create a Certificate Signing Request under System > Certificates, then I had a CA sign it and then imported the Generated certificate.
 It might have something to do with the fact the way I did it was the only way to have a certificate without a CA's private key residing on FreeNAS.

-#7 Updated by Waqar Ahmed about 1 year ago
+#7 Updated by Waqar Ahmed over 2 years ago

 Hi Brian, please confirm if that's how it went.
 So what you did was, after the CA ( this CA does not exist on the freenas system I presume ? ) had signed the CSR, you did not use import button to import the newly generated certificate but rather you placed the certificate ( public key ) in the csr row in certificates.
 I have attached a screenshot for an example as to where you placed the certificate.
 Kindly let me know if that's where you did it.
 Cheers

-#8 Updated by brian saia about 1 year ago
+#8 Updated by brian saia over 2 years ago

 Yes this is how I created the certificate.
 After filling in the Certificate information the UI allowed me to edit the certificate with the 'edit' button I copied the Certificate Signing Request, had it signed by a CA and then copied the generated certificate into the empty section labeled 'certificate'

-#12 Updated by Dru Lavigne about 1 year ago
+#12 Updated by Dru Lavigne over 2 years ago

 - Subject changed from Certificates generated outside of FreeNAS are not available to the WEBDAV service when using HTTPS to Fix for WebDAV SSL choices